What is Glaucoma?

 How can glaucoma be detected?

 Your optometrist will check the appearance of the optic nerve at every eye examination and will check the pressure in your eyes using one of a few techniques.
-In addition retinal photographs can be taken so that any changes to the optic nerve can be detected over time.
-OCT scans are available on site to examine the nerve structure in more detail if thought necessary.
+In addition every eye examination includes retinal photographs to monitor the appearance of the optic nerve.
+OCT scans are included as standard with every private eye examination and are an optional extra for NHS patients.
+This allows a far more detailed assessment of the structure of the nerve and therefore earlier detection of changes or irregularities.

 Visual fields testing (peripheral vision tests) are also recommended to anybody with a family history of glaucoma, or who is thought to be at risk themselves.